microsoft/fast/packages/web-components/fast-foundation/docs/integrations/aurelia.md

 }
 ```

 Congratulations!
-You're now setup to use FAST and Aurelia 2!
+You're now set up to use FAST and Aurelia 2!

 ## Aurelia 1

-### Setting up the Aurelia 1 Project
+### Setting up the Aurelia 1 project

 First, you'll need to make sure that you have Node.js installed.
 You can learn more and download that [on the official site](https://nodejs.org/).